In Europe, optimism and reluctance as COVID vaccines arrive | DW | 15.01.2021

 Though Italy's government is on the verge of collapse, a massive vaccination rollout is underway nationwide.
 By January 14, more than 970,000 doses had been administered, according to Our World in Data — more than in any other EU nation.
 In December, the government announced planst to open 1,500 vaccination centers, though most of those are not yet in operation.
 The Milan architect Stefano Boeri has designed mobile vaccination pavilions using ecological materials and decorated with primroses, one of the first flowers to bloom after winter and thus the symbol of a new awakening.
 Despite a small "NoVax" campaign on social media, most people approve of vaccinations.
 A poll by the British data and consulting company Kantar released in November, 78% of respondents in Italy said they would "definitely" or "probably" be vaccinated.
 That was more than in the UK, the US and Germany.

 In Austria, there is growing resistance to vaccinations.
 According to a survey published in December, only 17% of Austrians "definitely" intend to be vaccinated.
 The federal government has ruled out compulsory inoculation — an idea floated Markus Söder, the state premier of the neighboring German state of Bavaria.
-However, the the governments of the provinces of Steiermark and Upper Austria after fewer people showed interest in widespread free testing than had been expected.
-By January 15, just over 84,000 oses had been administered in Austria.
+By January 15, just over 84,000 doses had been administered in Austria.

+Swedes are broadly skeptical about vaccinations.
+In 2009, for example, about 5 million people, roughly half of the population, were vaccinated against swine flu, but many children and adults younger than 30 experienced adverse side effects from the Pandemrix jab, developed by the British pharmaceuticals giant GlaxoSmithKline.

 Spain has recorded more than 2.2 million cases of COVID-19.
 By comparison, Germany, which has 33 million more inhabitants, has confirmed just over 2 million cases.
 The high toll in Spain could be one reason why 68% of respondents to a survey published in September by the Spanish Foundation for Science and Technology said they intended to receive the COVID-19 vaccine.
 The Spanish government announced in December that it would set up a register of people who refuse to be vaccinated against COVID-19.
 Health Minister Salvador Illa said this would not be made accessible to the public or employers, but it might be shared with other government of other EU member states.